xceptstriver/QwikLabs_Assignment/README.md

 # QwikLabs_Assignment
 I am editing the README file.
-Adding some more details about the project description.
+Adding some details about the project description.
 Qwiklabs_Assignment